 While in the park, the Washburn party felt earthquake activity.
 Breaks in recent stream and glacier deposits showed the geologists of the party that faulting had occurred recently, and motion on faults produces earthquakes.
 Since then, modern monitoring equipment has detected numerous quakes in the area.

 On August 17, 1959, a Richter-magnitude 7.5 quake occurred, centered near the northwestern boundary of the park.
 Many of the geysers were changed, and a new one (Seismic Geyser) suddenly began to erupt.
 The ground over the quake (at the epicenter—the place above the center of the quake) was broken, with one side dropped roughly 6 feet (2 meters) relative to the other side, and with a little twisting and turning causing even larger drops in some places.
 A large landslide was triggered, burying a campground, damming the Madison River to form Quake Lake, and burying many highways.
 28 people were killed.
 Some survivors had their clothes literally torn off by the immense blast of wind pushed out of the way by the huge landslide.
 The Old Faithful Inn was evacuated, and the west entrance to Yellowstone closed.
-(The University of Utah’s Seismograph Station has a nice summary of the press reports here).
-You may find it interesting to read the report from the Billings Gazette that a beauty pageant was going on in the historic Inn with 800 people watching, and that “Moments after the queen had been crowned and she was walking down the aisle to the plaudits of the crowd, the first, mighty shock hit.
+The University of Utah’s Seismograph Station has a nice summary of the press reports.
+You may find it interesting to search for and read the report from the Billings Gazette that a beauty pageant was going on in the historic Inn with 800 people watching, and that “Moments after the queen had been crowned and she was walking down the aisle to the plaudits of the crowd, the first, mighty shock hit.
 Every one in the place dashed for the door.”

 Elastic Rebound Theory